Introduction to Genome Browsers – online

 The workshop is aimed at bench researchers with no coding/programming skills who wish to learn how to utilise online data and resources to refine their biological research questions and discovery.

-This is a hands-on workshop and attendees must bring their own charged laptops to the workshop with the following software preinstalled:
+This is a hands-on workshop delivered via Zoom and attendees must use their own computers with the following software preinstalled:

 - web browser (Firefox or Chrome recommended)

-- a mouse is also handy for selecting screen elements
+- a computer mouse is also handy for selecting screen elements during the workshop.

 - obtain a login to UCSC Genome browser (free) prior to the workshop to save your own sessions.